canonical-web-and-design/tutorials.ubuntu.com/tutorials/containers/deploying-storageos-on-kubernetes/deploying-storageos-on-kubernetes.md

 kubectl create -f https://github.com/storageos/cluster-operator/releases/download/1.4.0/storageos-operator.yaml
 ```

-This operator yaml also creates a new Kubernetes storage class 'fast' which will be important later.
+This operator YAML also creates a new Kubernetes storage class 'fast' which will be important later.

-### Create a the initial StorageOS user account
+### Create an initial StorageOS user account

 When deploying Storage OS the deployment will create a user and password using the secret defined below.
 This is important if you wish to use the StorageOS CLI later: